pyeventsourcing/eventsourcing/docs/topics/process.rst

 steps involving other bounded contexts and aggregates, steps that would otherwise perhaps be controlled with a "long-lived transaction".

-The difference is that, here, there are no special components, only policies and aggregates, and the way they are processed.
+In this design, except for the definition and implementation of process, there are no special concepts or components.
+There are only policies and aggregates and events, and the way they are processed in a process application.
 There isn't a special mechanism that provides reliability despite the rest of the system, each aggregate is equally capable of functioning as a saga object, every policy is capable of functioning as a process manager or workflow.
 There doesn't need to be a special mechanism for coding compensating transactions.
 If required, a failure (e.g. to make a payment) can be coded as an event that can processed to reverse previous steps (e.g. to cancel a reservation).

-Other systems which provide only an server API to call, and do not pull notifications, can be integrated by calling APIs in response to events.
-However if there is a breakdown during the call, perhaps just before it is made, or perhaps just after, then it may be necessary to repeat the call.
-Any callbacks that the API will make can be handled by calling commands on aggregates.
-Such an integration could be implemented as a separate "push-API adapter" process, however the library doesn't currently have any such adapter process classes).

 System of processes
 ~~~~~~~~~~~~~~~~~~~